Kristina01111000/Drws_site/README.md

 - more elegant scorecard?
 	- make it more user friendly
 	- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?

+Next Call:

+- made right sidebar wider, does he prefer that?